Cilia; Genetics; Kidney Diseases; Liver Diseases; Nephrology; TRPP Cation Channels

 Physiology of Human Disease

-The goal of our laboratory is to understand the human polycystic diseaseas of the kidney and liver so that specific treatments can be developed.
+The goal of our laboratory is to understand the human polycystic diseases of the kidney and liver so that specific treatments can be developed.
 As a group, these diseases result in the progressive disruption of the normal structure and function of the affected organs leading to the symptoms that patients experience.
-To achieve our goal, we begin by disovering the genes responsible for these diseases in patient families and then proceed to studying the functions of the protein products of these genes in cells and tissues.
-We have discovered five genes for the polycystic diseases so far and we are working to understand how they normally work together to prevent disease from occurring.
-As we understand more and more about the normal functions of these human disease genes, we expect to successfully translate this understandng into specific treatments for patients and families affected by polycystic kidney and liver diseases.
+To achieve our goal, we begin by discovering the genes responsible for these diseases in patient families and then proceed to studying the functions of the protein products of these genes in cells and tissues.
+We have discovered nine genes for the polycystic diseases so far and we are working to understand how they normally work together to prevent disease from occurring.
+As we understand more and more about the normal functions of these human disease genes, we expect to successfully translate this understanding into specific treatments for patients and families affected by polycystic kidney and liver diseases.

 Extensive Research Description

-The primary focus of our laboratory is understand the pathogenesis of polycystic kidney and liver diseases (ADPKD, ADPLD, ARPKD).
+The primary focus of our laboratory is understand the pathogenesis of polycystic kidney and liver diseases (ADPKD, PCLD, ARPKD).
 These diseases are the most prominent among a larger group of pleiotropic human genetic diseases which share fibrocystic deterioration of the kidney and liver as a key phenotypic feature and whose pathogenesis is related to the functioning of the primary cilium and basal body complex.
-Study of these diseases have uncovered the central role of cilia in novel signaling pathways and in establishing and maintaining three dimensional tissue organization.
+Study of these diseases have uncovered the central role of cilia in novel signaling pathways and in establishing and maintaining three dimensional tissue structure.
 Therefore, understanding the mechanism of polycystic diseases will not only shed light on diseases for which there are no therapies currently but will also uncover general principles of the functioning of cilia in human biology.